 Appropriations Issues.
 Appropriations bills play an important role in the ESA debate.
-Appropriations provide funds for listing and recovery activities as well as finance FWS/NMFS consultation necessary for permits, such as Army Corps of Engineers permits, that are necessary for federal projects.
+Appropriations provide funds for listing and recovery activities as well as finance FWS and NMFS/NOAA Fisheries consultations necessary for permits, such as those with the Army Corps of Engineers on permits that are necessary for federal projects.
 See the table below for recent ESA funding.
-FY2002 Department of the Interior appropriations (FWS) were substantially increased in P.L.
-107-63 (H.R.
-2217), signed by President Bush on November 5, 2001.
-FY2002 Department of Commerce appropriations (NMFS) were signed by President Bush on November 28, 2001, as P.L.
-107-77 (H.R.
-2500).
-Funding for international endangered species programs were considered in the FY2002 foreign operations bill (H.R.
-2506), which was signed into law by the President as P.L.
-107-115 on January 10, 2002.
+Actions on FY2003 Department of the Interior appropriations (FWS), FY2003 NMFS/NOAA Fisheries appropriations, and FY2003 international endangered species programs appropriations in the foreign operations appropriations bill were completed by the 108th Congress in.
+P.L.
+108-7.